 His ANO party emerged as the largest party in the October 2017 elections and he formed a government two months later, but lost a confidence vote in January 2018 and now relies on Social Democrat and Communist support in parliament.

 His term in office has been overshadowed by fraud allegations and an EU conflict-of-interest investigation, prompting his opponents to organise a huge rally in central Prague in June 2019 demanding his resignation.

 Private radio and TV stations provide stiff competition for their public rivals.

 Public broadcaster Ceska Televize runs several networks, including a 24-hour news channel.
-The leading private TV channels have foreign ownership.

 Media freedom organisations have raised concerns about the concentration of media ownership.

 - Read full media profile